 General Education requirements are foundational courses and provide students with introductory information on a wide array of disciplines.
-The 2013.14 General Education requirements consist 9 Core Objective areas: 1) Written English, 2) Spoken English, 3) Mathematics, 4) Humanities-Fine Arts-Foreign Language, 5) Natural Science, 6) Behavioral and Social Science, 7) Critical Thinking 8) Information Literacy, and 9) Cultural Diversity.
+The 2015-2016 General Education requirements consist of 9 core Objective areas: 1) Written English, 2) Spoken English, 3) Mathematics, 4) Humanities-Fine Arts-Foreign Language, 5) Natural Science, 6) Behavioral and Social Science, 7) Critical Thinking 8) Information Literacy, and 9) Cultural Diversity.

-All students must complete a minimum of 36 credits from the nine Core Objective areas.
-All students must meet Objectives 1 through 6, Objective 9 and choose to meet either Objective 7 or 8.
-If a student does not meet the minimum credits required (36) once all 9 Core Objective areas have been met, the student must complete additional coursework from any of the outlined Core Objective areas to meet the 36 credit minimum.
+All students must complete a minimum of 36 credits from the nine core Objective areas.
+All students must meet Objectives 1 through 6, Objective 9 and either Objective 7 or 8.
+If a student does not meet the minimum credits required (36) once all 9 core Objective areas have been met, the student must complete additional coursework from any of the outlined core Objective areas to meet the 36 credit minimum.

 College of Arts and Letters

 Fine Arts and Humanities

 College of Science and Engineering